-The donation made by a natural person is deductible up to 15% of the tax base, provided at least 2% of the tax base is donated or not less than 1,000 CZK (approx. \leq 35).
+The donation made by a natural person is deductible up to 15% of the tax base, provided at least 2% of the tax base is donated or not less than CZK 1,000 (~ \leq 40).
 The donation must be given to a foundation headquartered in the Czech Republic.
 Donations to foundations and foundation funds (registered in the Czech Republic, and from 2009 also the EU and Norway and Iceland) may, in accordance with Section 15 (1) of the Income Tax Act, be provided also by natural persons.
-Such natural persons may deduct from their tax base amounts exceeding, in a given tax period, 2% of the tax base or at least CZK 1,000. (approx. \leq 35).
+Such natural persons may deduct from their tax base amounts exceeding, in a given tax period, 2% of the tax base or at least CZK 1,000 (~ \leq 40).
 They may, however, deduct no more than 15% of the tax base.